ADVISORY UKRAINE-CRISIS/FRANCE

 0830GMT - President Macron arrives

-0835GMT - International Conference opens / Macron speech / Zenlenskiy speech via video link / Ukraine Prime Minister Chmyhal speech
+0835GMT - International Conference opens / Macron speech / Zenlenskiy speech via video link / Ukraine Prime Minister Shmyhal speech

 0920GMT - Session meeting starts behind closed doors